UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Bears are complex animals whose instincts require them to climb, dig, forage, walk long distances, and build nests.
 But those exploited for fairs are carted from city to city inside cramped transport cages, and they're forced to be displayed or perform tricks that have no meaning to them.
 And elephants—who walk up to 30 miles a day in nature—are often forced to give rides at fairs.
 They live under the constant threat of being hit with bullhooks—sharp steel-tipped weapons resembling a fireplace poker—in the most sensitive parts of their bodies.

-Urge the Central Florida Fair and Georgia Mountain Fair to leave wild animals out of their upcoming events and all future ones.
+Urge the Georgia Mountain Fair and the Clarksville Speedway & Fairgrounds to leave wild animals out of scheduled events and any future ones.